+Product A (Italy)

-Product A Hazelnuts from local orchards (juicy, white, tasty) were used in the product.
+Hazelnuts from local

+orchards (juicy, white,

+tasty) were used in the

+product.

+Product B (CR)

+Lower-quality hazelnuts,

+e.g. imported

+from Asia (shrunken,

-Lower-quality hazelnuts (shrunken, slightly bitter, less tasty) are used in the product.
+slightly bitter, less tasty)

+are used in the product.

-Will not be taken into account - If the foods differ significantly in their sensory properties and the raw materials used are evidently of lower quality.
+Will not be taken into account - If the foods differ substantially in their sensory properties and the raw materials used are evidently of lower quality.